Clip Chart Behavior Management System

 - Work and play in a safe manner.

 ClassDojo is an easy way for you and I to communicate about your child’s progress in first grade.
 It allows me to send you instant messages, share photos, and announce any important dates that may be coming up.
 You also are encouraged to use ClassDojo to communicate with me as to how your child is doing at home.
-Students are given the opportunity to earn individual points for good behavior, helping others, etc… Earning 25 points results in a reward.
 Please make sure to follow the directions I have provided and sign-up as soon as possible.